 - a computer-controlled high dose rate remote after loading brachytherapy system

 - a virtual reality display system

 - several computed radiography systems

-In January of 2000, the Department of Radiology completed construction of a new Multi-Modality Imaging Research Center.
-This center provides over 14,000 square feet of new research space dedicated to advancing the role of imaging in medicine.
+The Department of Radiology houses the Multi-Modality Imaging Research Center, which provides over 14,000 square feet of research space dedicated to advancing the role of imaging in medicine.
 The research space provides for image analysis labs, wet labs for contrast medium development, hot labs for radiopharmeceutical research, and various image acquisition laboratories.
 The image analysis labs enable research in computer-aided diagnosis in breast imaging, chest radiography, skeletal radiography, computed tomography, SPECT, PET, reconstruction techniques, and vascular imaging.
-Construction of the new center was partially funded by an NIH construction grant.
-The new center houses the Human Imaging Research Office, the Carl J. Vyborny Translational Laboratories for Breast Imaging Research (VyTL), the Kurt Rossmann Laboratories for Radiologic Image Research, the Frank Center for Image Analysis, the PET Center, and other image-based laboratories.
+The center houses the Human Imaging Research Office, the Carl J. Vyborny Translational Laboratories for Breast Imaging Research (VyTL), the Kurt Rossmann Laboratories for Radiologic Image Research, the Frank Center for Image Analysis, the PET Center, and other image-based laboratories.

-The committee on medical physics also includes an NIH-supported Center for the development of EPR imaging for in vivo physiology.
+The Committee on Medical Physics also includes an NIH-supported center for the development of EPR imaging for in vivo physiology.
 This is a development center for a new magnetic resonance imaging technique using electron paramagnetic resonance (EPR) rather than nuclear magnetic resonance (NMR) as its basis.
-High resolution (sub-millimeter) images with quantitative sensitivity to oxygen concentrations, tissue pH, and body fluid diffusion constants are available using this technique.
+High-resolution (sub-millimeter) images with quantitative sensitivity to oxygen concentrations, tissue pH, and body fluid diffusion constants are obtained using this technique.

-These research centers, as well as the other resources of the radiology and radiation oncology departments, provided medical physics researchers at the University with access to a great many state-of-the-art facilities:
+These research centers, as well as the other resources of the radiology and radiation oncology departments, provide medical physics researchers at the University with access to a great many state-of-the-art facilities: